CrawfordGroup/pycc/README.md

   - Spin-adapted CCD, CC2, CCSD, CCSD(T), and CC3 energies
   - Triples-drivers for various approximate triples methods
   - RHF-CC2 and CCSD and densities
+  - EOM-CCSD
-  - Real-time (RT) CC2 and CCSD with a selection of integrators
+  - Real-time (RT) CC2, CCSD, and CC3 with a selection of integrators
   - GPU implementations for multiple methods
   - Single- and mixed-precision arithmetic
   - PAO-, PNO-, and PNO++-CCSD energies RT-CC

 Future plans:
-  - RT-CC3
   - Linear and quadratic response functions
-  - EOM-CC
+  - CC2 and CC3 excited states
   - Analytic gradients

 Notes on PNO-CC: